 Over the next 25 years, Africa’s working-age population will double to one billion, exceeding that of China and India.
-In the meantime, the digital skills gap is widening: while coding has the power to put millions of young Africans on the path to successful careers and empower them to build sustainable growth, companies in Africa are currently struggling to hire enough qualified IT talent.
+In the meantime, the digital skills gap is widening: while coding has the power to put millions of young Africans on the path to successful careers and empower them to build sustainable growth, companies in Africa are currently struggling to hire qualified IT talents.
 So the question is not whether a full life cycle of skills support for young people in Africa needs to be created, but when.
-Africa Code Week says: NOW.
+Africa Code Week says: 'NOW'.

 Further widen access to coding workshops &

 Equip 200,000+ science teachers with all relevant resources

 across 35 African countries